rillian/2019-gsoc/2019-gsoc-cdli.md

-While at Mozilla, I spearheaded a project to ship the first code written in the new Rust programming language within Firefox, leading the way for multiple subsequent projects enabling significant improvements in performance and reliablilty.
+While at Mozilla, I spearheaded a project to ship the first code written in the new Rust programming language within Firefox, leading the way for multiple subsequent projects enabling significant improvements in performance and reliability.
 Introducing a new compiled language was a significant challenge is a project that size, with hundreds of active contributors and significant process automation.